 Maybe my unwillingness to pick up Where the Crawdads Sing comes from the fact that so often I read something that has been highly recommended; a book that has received so much publicity, that I then feel disappointed.

-On this occasion however, I have to admit that my reticence and stubbornness nearly led to me not reading what has to be one of the best novels released in 2018.
+On this occasion, however, I have to admit that my reticence and stubbornness nearly led to me not reading what has to be one of the best novels released in 2018.

-This is a story starting back in the 1960’s, in Barkley Cove on the North Carolina Coast, when racial segregation was still rife.
-This is not a tale about racial differences however, but about a young girl who from a very early age was left out on the marshes to fend for herself.
+This is a story starting back in the 1960s, in Barkley Cove on the North Carolina Coast, when racial segregation was still rife.
+This is not a tale about racial differences, however, but about a young girl who from a very early age was left out on the marshes to fend for herself.

-With no money, no education and no friends, Kya learnt how to survive.
+With no money, no education and no friends, Kya learned how to survive.
 She made a small amount by trading goods with Jumpin, a local man with an extremely kind heart.
 Very few other people in town would ever consider talking to the ‘Marsh Girl’, opting instead to watch from afar the strange girl who trusted no-one, who instead would spend her days feeding the gulls.

 Her only other friend, is Tate, a local boy who desperately wants to reach out to Kya.
 Slowly, gaining her trust, he teaches her how to read and write.
 Over time, a relationship begins to flourish and she begins to feel like she is no longer alone in the world.
 That is until Tate heads off to college and appears to forget all about the shy, sensitive girl who hides out in the marshes.

 Devastated by Tate’s sudden departure and lack of contact Kya withdraws once again.
 Then things get even worse.

 One morning, while two kids are playing around at the edge of the marshes they find the body of Chase Andrew, a popular individual with everything to live for.
 To begin with, the police can’t quite work out whether it is an accident or not but soon the townspeople automatically turn towards Kya believing that the freak who lives alone in the marshes must have murdered him.